 We have adopted a distribution reinvestment plan pursuant to which, if you subscribe for shares pursuant to this offering, your distributions will be automatically reinvested in additional whole or fractional shares of common stock, unless you are a resident of Alabama, Idaho, Kansas, Kentucky, Maine, Maryland, Nebraska, New Jersey, Ohio, Vermont or Washington, are a client of a participating broker dealer that does not permit automatic enrollment in our distribution reinvestment plan, or you elect not to become a participant by noting such election on your subscription agreement.
 If you are a resident of Alabama, Idaho, Kansas, Kentucky, Maine, Maryland, Nebraska, New Jersey, Ohio, Vermont or Washington, or a client of a participating broker dealer that does not permit automatic enrollment in the distribution reinvestment plan, you may choose to enroll as a participant in our distribution reinvestment plan by noting such election on your subscription agreement.
-If you participate in the distribution reinvestment plan, you may choose to enroll as a participant in our distribution reinvestment plan by noting such election on your subscription agreement.
-If you participate in our distribution reinvestment plan, the cash distributions attributable to the class of shares that you own will be automatically invested in additional shares of the same class.
+If you participate in our distribution reinvestment plan by noting such election on your subscription agreement.
+If you participate in our distribution reinvestment plan by noting such election on your subscription agreement.
+If you participate in our distribution reinvestment plan, the cash distributions attributable to the class of shares that you own will be automatically invested in additional shares of the same class .
 The following discussion summarizes the principal terms of this plan.
 Appendix B to this prospectus contains the full text of our distribution reinvestment plan as is currently in effect.